terrytaylorbonn/terrytaylorbonn.github.io/index.md

 ZiptieAI.com was created in 2024 originally to document my work on Ukrainian style ziptie'd AI drones.
 The site now focuses on AI.
 It is now not only a tool to organize my thoughts and work, but also to help others learn AI hands-on ASAP.

+*Note: The page and section numbering (such as "2b Models", "3b Projects") will be fixed in the future.
+I've reorganized this site many times, resulting in temporary "patch" numbering (b,c,...) for many pages.
+GPT remembers previous topics for weeks, so updating numbering would result in quite a bit of confusion.*

 <br>